 - FamilyLive- a treatment for intergenerational family trauma

 Interns receive training in assessment and treatment of children and families exposed to trauma.
 Following a 2-day didactic TF-CBT seminar, interns are assigned cases for treatment with TF-CBT, a central treatment model of the clinic, and interns attend a bi-weekly TF-CBT supervision group.
-Interns may also receive training in PCIT, family therapy, individual child and adolescent therapy, group therapy, and other treatment modalities.
+Interns on the CCFTS track also receive training in PCIT beginning with a 2-day didactic seminar led by certified trainers, and they begin to see PCIT cases early in the training year.
+Interns also provide family therapy, individual child and adolescent therapy, group therapy, and other treatment modalities.

-Formal psychological testing and intake diagnostic evaluations form the assessment component of training.
+Formal psychological testing and diagnostic intake evaluations form the assessment component of training.
 Referrals for psychological evaluation typically come from therapists, psychiatrists, and/or family members.
 The questions include requests for diagnostic clarification, the influence of cognitive factors on the child’s functioning or treatment progress, and recommendations for getting therapy “unstuck.”
 The intern conducts the testing and provides feedback to the clinical team, caregivers, and the child or adolescent.
-The test battery typically includes cognitive testing (i.e., WISC-IV, WRAML-2), adaptive functioning assessment when needed (e.g., Vineland-2), behavior checklists such as the UCLA PTSD Reaction Index, Behavior Assessment System for Children (BASC-2), personality scales such as the Millon Adolescent Clinical Inventory or Personality Assessment Inventory for Adolescents; and projective testing including the Rorschach Performance Assessment System, story-telling measures, incomplete sentences and drawings.
+The test battery typically includes cognitive testing (i.e., WISC-V, WRAML-3), adaptive functioning assessment when needed (e.g., Vineland-3), behavior checklists such as the UCLA PTSD Reaction Index, Behavior Assessment System for Children (BASC-3), personality scales such as the Millon Adolescent Clinical Inventory or Personality Assessment Inventory for Adolescents; and projective testing including the Rorschach Performance Assessment System (R-PAS), story-telling measures (Roberts Apperception Test; TAT), incomplete sentences and drawings.
 It is preferred that internship applicants have previous training and familiarity with these measures.